tersooumah/ec2-web-hosting/README.md

 Head back to Instances dashboard and Refresh Instances, and wait for a few minutes for the status to update, then highlight the newly created instance and "connect"
 ![10](https://github.com/user-attachments/assets/1fe6c348-7742-4b9c-96eb-cec2126f9fd8)

 Click on SSH client and see the instructions on how to connect to the service via unix/Linux using ssh.
+(Copy the ssh command and keep aside)
 ![11](https://github.com/user-attachments/assets/fdd70bfc-3f66-4aad-ab02-e03fb98c7329)